Chapter 1: School

 “And your name is?”
 James barked.

-“How rude of me, my apologies ladies.
+“How rude of me, my apologies...ladies.
 My name is Hunter DarkMoon.
+Better know as Newborn Hunter, my Parents are Vampires.
 I’ll be walking into the Ceremony around the same time as Luke Gerewolf.”
 Hunter bowed.
+The youngest member of every family took the name of the family race; because my mother and Father were werewolves I took the name Gere-Puppy, but I would rather die than let anyone call me that.

 The girls “oooh”ed, but Hunter never took his eyes off of me.

-“I’ll see you again, Siren.” he winked at me then walked off to wherever he was going.
+“I’ll see you again, Siren.”
+He winked at me then walked off.

 “Pure Vampires may hold more power than mixed ones.”
 Brooke shrugged her admittance.
 It was as plausible an explanation as any.